-Nutrient Timing.
-Window of Gains.
-Pre and Post-Workout Food.
-Whatever we want to call it — The way we eat before and after the gym can have a big impact on performance, how we feel, and also on aesthetics.
+Nutrient timing.
+Window of gains.
+Pre and post-workout food.
+Whatever you want to call it: The way you eat before and after the gym can have a big impact on your gym performance, how you feel, and also on your aesthetics.

 At Paragon Training Methods, we’re a fan of mastering the basics, in addition to keeping things SUPER simple.
 We’re big proponents of eating real, whole foods.
 Supplements may certainly have their place, but should be just that – an addition to an already awesome way of eating.

 Our priorities?
 Walk into the gym well-fueled, maximize feeling good during workouts, and eat in a way afterwards that supports recovery and optimizes muscle-building.
 Worth mentioning that “rest day macros” or “lower carb/lower calorie rest days” may not be best practice.
 Glycogen stores can be slow to replenish, so we generally recommend keeping food and intake the same, regardless of whether or not we’re training that day.